 Stubby’s Silver Star Show; a talent show for kids introduced by Stubby Kaye.
 Week in, week out, songs of the day like Hole in My Bucket, King of the Road and Hello Dolly were murdered by a bunch of squawking kinds.

-A Mars Bar: at my young cousin’s house; my uncle came in from work and tossed me and Cousin Graham a Mars bar apiece.
-While Graham got stuck into his, I waited.
+A Mars Bar: at my young cousin’s house; my uncle came in from work and tossed me and my cousin a Mars bar apiece.
+While my young cousin got stuck into his, I waited.
 ‘What’s the matter, don’t you like them?’ asked my uncle, seeing my apparent reluctance to unwrap it.
-I most certainly did like Mars bars, but I was scared of doing wrong.
+I most certainly did like Mars bars but I couldn't believe it was all mine.
 At home a Mars bar would have been shared between three of us, at least.
 The only Mars bar I ever had for myself was in a selection box at Christmas.

 I went to the pictures too, though not to see this film…